-Monica Bellucci was born on September 30, 1964 in the village of Città di Castello, near Perugia.
+The beautiful, free-spirited Italian actress was born on September 30, 1964 in the village of Città di Castello, near Perugia.
 Her father ran a trucking company.
-At the age of 18, she enrolled at the University of Perugia, where she studied law.
-She began working as a model, part-time, to help pay her tuition.
-However, she dropped out of school after realizing that she could earn more as a model than she would as a lawyer.
+She obtained high marks at school and enjoyed her classical studies, so she decided to study law at The University of Perugia.
+When a friend took her to a modeling agency, Bellucci was signed on the spot.
+She liked the glamorous life of a model and decided to give up law.
+She later said that law would have been too boring for her and would not have suited her personality.
+She liked the glamorous life of a model and decided to give up law.
+She later said that law would have been too boring for her and would not have suited her personality.
 In 1988, she moved to Milan, Italy's major fashion capital.
 She signed on with Élite Model Management: Monica, who was voted the most beautiful woman in the world by French TV viewers in 2004, easily found lots of projects to keep her busy.

 She worked with Dolce & Gabbana and even posed for French Elle.
 She also became a fixture on the catwalks in New York, Paris and Milan.
 However, it seemed that Monica yearned for something else as well.
 She began taking acting classes and, in a short time, she became a solid fixture in films.
 In 1990, she made her screen debut on TV in the series Vita coi figli (Life with the Children).
 Later that same year, she showed up on the big screen in Briganti (a.k.a Bandits: Love and Liberty) along with actress Francesca Neri, daughter of the legendary Rosalba Neri.

 Monica Bellucci: A Tribute To Her Beauty.